"Tab, Tab, Bug": Security Pitfalls of Next Edit Suggestions in AI-Integrated IDEs: Online Survey: Developer Perception and Trust

 \subsection{AI-Integrated IDE Ecosystem}

-The survey results reveal an ecosystem where AI-integrated tools have achieved near-universal penetration, yet developer reliance remains nuanced and guarded.
+The survey results indicate that AI-integrated tools have achieved near-universal adoption among the surveyed population, while developer reliance on them is widespread but unevenly distributed across usage patterns.

-\textbf{Adoption and Frequency.} As illustrated in Table~\ref{tab:combined_survey}, the adoption of AI-Integrated IDEs is ubiquitous, with 95.2\% of respondents reporting their use.
-This high adoption rate is paralleled by frequent engagement: 75.5\% of participants (43.5\% `always' + 32.0\% `often') utilize these tools as a core component of their daily workflow.
-Given this high-frequency reliance, AI-integrated IDEs have effectively become critical infrastructure, meaning that the inherent vulnerabilities now pose a systemic risk to broader software supply chain.
+\textbf{Adoption and Frequency.} As reported in \bluelight{Table~\ref{tab:combined_survey}}, AI-integrated IDEs are nearly ubiquitous: 95.2\% of respondents use them, and 75.5\% (43.5\% \textit{always} + 32.0\% \textit{often}) engage with these tools as a regular part of their development workflow.
+At this level of usage, AI-integrated IDEs are no longer a peripheral productivity aid but a routine component of how code is written, which in turn means that any inherent vulnerabilities propagate at the scale of the developer ecosystem rather than to a niche subset.

-\textbf{NES Engagement vs. Dependency.} A majority of participants (56.9\%) utilize NES features frequently.
-Crucially, 59.5\% report medium to high dependency on NES, indicating it has evolved from an auxiliary convenience into an integral coding component.
-This integration amplifies the impact of suggested vulnerabilities, making security analysis operationally imperative rather than merely theoretical.
-Professional developers exhibit notably higher dependency on NES, with 62.4\% reporting medium or high reliance, compared to 54.2\% among students and hobbyists.
-This disparity likely stems from the higher volume and complexity of industrial tasks, as these developers manage critical production systems.
+\textbf{NES Engagement vs. Dependency.} A majority of participants (56.9\%) use NES features frequently, and 59.5\% report medium-to-high dependency on NES, indicating that for most respondents NES has moved beyond an auxiliary convenience and is regularly relied upon during coding.
+This level of integration amplifies the impact of any insecure suggestion, making the security analysis in \redlight{\autoref{sec:in_lab_results}} operationally relevant rather than purely theoretical.
+The dependency is further skewed toward professionals: 62.4\% of professional developers report medium or high reliance, compared to 54.2\% among students and hobbyists.
+A plausible explanation is that professionals routinely face a large volume of complex and business-critical engineering tasks, and therefore turn to NES as a fine-grained efficiency lever that keeps them in control of each edit, rather than forfeiting authorship of the resulting code by using more automated code generation feature in IDEs.